The Best Fonts for Your Resume

 Lato: Lato is a sans-serif typeface that has a neutral look for your resume.
 The font has a variety of weights that you can use.
 It's good for corporate and executive resumes.

 Tahoma: As a humanist sans serif font, Tahoma is good for teachers and other educators to use as it has a warm-looking but professional appearance.

 Trebuchet: Trebuchet MS is a humanist sans serif typeface.
 The Trebuchet font was designed to appear well on a computer screen.
 It's a useful font to use in any field or setting.

 Verdana: Verdana is intended to appear well on small computer screens as well as computer screens with low resolution.
 This font is a good font for passing automatic resume screening software.

 Resume font tips

-Avoid using color.
+Avoid using colour.